Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 must be prescribed by a doctor.
 Self-medication for hypertension is not only ineffective, but can also cause the development of a hypertensive crisis.

 1. Angiotensin-converting enzyme inhibitors and drugs that block angiotensin 11 receptors.
-Drugs of these groups are very often used in the treatment of arterial hypertension.
-They are especially effective if there is a hyperfunction of the angiotensin-aldosterone system of the kidneys in the patient.
-Sometimes, when using an ACE inhibitor, the phenomenon of "escape" effect may occur, since the enzyme angiotensin changes its synthesis pathway.
+Drugs in these groups are very often used in the treatment of arterial hypertension.
+They are especially effective if the patient has hyperfunction of the angiotensin-aldosterone system of the kidneys.
+Sometimes when using ACE inhibitors, a phenomenon of “escape” effect may occur, as the angiotensin enzyme changes its synthesis pathway.
 This effect is not observed when taking BAP.

-2. Calcium antagonists (AAs) reduce the peripheral resistance of the vascular walls, which lowers blood pressure.
-There are three groups of AK:
+2. Calcium antagonists (CAs) reduce peripheral resistance of the vascular walls, which lowers blood pressure.
+There are three groups of AKs:

 — Dihydropyridines (Amlodipine, Nifedipine);